 EUR 3,900,000 for reinsurance undertakings, except in the case of captive reinsurance undertakings, in which case the MCR shall be no less than EUR 1,300,000.

 We would expect that most non-life syndicates will be writing at least one of the classes 10-15 and hence the expected absolute floor to be reported within line 23 would be EUR 4,000,000.

-The amount should be translated to GBP using the closing rate at the end of the period.
+In accordance with Article 299 of the Solvency II Directive, the exchange rate from the euro to the pound sterling to be used to calculate the absolute floor for the Minimum Capital Requirement with effect from the year beginning on 31st December is the rate applicable on the last day of the preceding October, for which the exchange rates for the currencies of all the European Union member states were published in the Official Journal of the European Union.

 Additional validations have been implemented with effect from Q4 2019 between ASR510 and ASR440.
 Where field Net (of reinsurance) Written premiums in the last 12 months has been reported for a LOB, it should be greater than or equal to corresponding LOB reported on ASR440 for net written premiums (line 5).